antonjan/hf_noise/uploads/README.md

 Instructions :

-1. This files will load the CVS files one directory down to the master server.
+1. This files will load the CVS files one directory down to the master server.<br>
-2. The scripts will compress the data and upload it to mater server using username and password.
+2. The scripts will compress the data and upload it to mater server using username and password.<br>
-3. You need to create a crotab entry as follows.
+3. You need to create a crotab entry as follows.<br>
+4. IF your country domain is za (Then z = 26 caracter in alphabet and a = 1 (total = 27) then the first digit of the Crontab must be replased with 27<br>
-50 23 * * * /home/hfnoise/hf_noise/uploads/load_all_files.sh
+27 23 * * * /home/hfnoise/hf_noise/uploads/load_all_files.sh<br>

 TO DO<br>
 Archve loaded files so it dose not get reloaded.<br>
+Create web admin page for Remote Station.<br>

 # Patch for older Raspberry Pi and bootable stick hf_noise monitoring systems.(upload patch)
 Run the following commands in the hf_noise directory as user hfnoise.<br>